xmacex/deletePodioSpamEmailComments/README.md

 ## Usage

-This is used by logging in to Podio as the user on whose behalf the email spams are coming in, setting `spamUid` near the top of the program, and copy+pasting the whole lot to browser console, and then waiting.
+This is used by

+1. Logging in to Podio as the user on whose behalf the email spams are coming in
+1. Setting `spamUid` near the top of the program
+1. Copy+pasting the whole lot to browser console
+1. Waiting
+1. Iterating, if there are a lot of spam comments